AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 The **[!UICONTROL Access authorization]** section contains the following parameters:

-* The **[!UICONTROL Organizational unit]** field allows you to restrict access to this email to certain users.
+* The **[!UICONTROL Organizational unit]** field is used to restrict access to this email to certain users.
 The users associated with the specified unit or parent units will have read and write access to this email.
 Users associated with child units will only have read access to this email.

   >[!NOTE]
   >